 When you phone us

-- aim to answer your call within three minutes and tell you who we are;
+- aim to answer your call within two minutes and tell you who we are;

 - always be polite and respectful;